-With the average cost per hire in the United States hovering over $3,000, making a hiring mistake can be an expensive proposition for a small to midsize firm.
-One way that your company can lessen the chances of making bad hiring decisions is to conduct basic background checks on prospective employees.
-You don’t need to hire an expensive outsourced firm to make these checks.
-There are some steps you can take on your own to legally and ethically check into a candidate’s resume and claims.
+The average cost-per-hire is $4,129, while the average time it takes to fill a given position is 42 days, according to the Society for Human Resource Management.
+Making a hiring mistake can be an expensive proposition for a small to midsize business.
+One way to lower the chances of making bad hiring decisions is to conduct basic background checks on prospective employees.
+In addition to paid background checks by National Crime Search, our trusted partner, there are steps you can take on your own to legally and ethically check a candidate’s resume and claims.

 Background Check Basics